intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 ### 6.2 - Take note of AWS Aurora's Endpoint

 After pressing the **Create Database** button, you will be taken to the management page for your new database.
-While AWS Aurora is being created you can click on its main identifier (**speedtest**) and look for its endpoint.
-It should be something like "speedtest.cluster-c9amfj7kmxqv.us-east-1.rds.amazonaws.com".
+While AWS Aurora is being created you can click on its main identifier (**speedtest**) and look for its endpoints.
+It should have two endpoints: One for the Writer and another for the Reader (the replica).
+They look like "speedtest.cluster-c9amfj7kmxqv.us-east-1.rds.amazonaws.com".

+Take note of both of them!

 ## 7 - Deploy Speed Test for AWS Aurora